nicholasjclark/Mediterranean-Fishes-MRF/README.md

     `Workflow/Appendix_S2_Models.pdf` is available to replicate this
     step, note that a previous version of `MRFcov` was used and so some of the argument names may have changed but most steps should still work.
-Alos please note that these functions were originally run on a high-performance computing cluster using 24 processing cores to speed up computations.
+Also please note that these functions were originally run on a high-performance computing cluster using 24 processing cores to speed up computations.
 The models will take several hours or more to complete even on a powerful machine.
 We have provided the original